-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Wednesday, September 2, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Wednesday, September 2, 2015.

 Some Arizona readers may already be aware that Boeing has agreed to settle a lawsuit involving numerous employees who participate in the company’s 401(k) plan.
 The business litigation centers around fees charged to the participants.
 The Boeing case is one of several filed in an attempt to compensate victims for their losses due to excessive fees.

 Federal laws mandate that employers protect the best interests of their workers when it comes to retirement plans.
 Some sources say that keeping to those federal mandates requires companies to make good investment choices that are well diversified and low-cost to the participants.
 Some companies fail to follow this model, and employees end up paying fees that could become a significant amount over time.